-I traveled to western Ireland in late April as a guest of Wilderness Ireland to do six days of peak bagging in Connemara and the Mayo region.
+I traveled to western Ireland in late April as a guest of Wilderness Ireland to do six days of hiking in Ireland – specifically the Connemara and Mayo region.
 It’s an area that’s famous for its mountains, bog wilderness, big views and savage beauty – and one where it’s surprisingly easy to get lost, especially if the weather heads south.
-And while I had traveled through much of this region before on a bike, I had never hiked these mountains.
-I was keen to do so, especially early in the season when hiking is difficult in the Rockies.

 We scored with a stay at the Quay House in Clifden.
 With their scenic location on the water along with their fabulous breakfasts it was hard to get our group moving in the morning.
 I don’t think we hit the trail till about 11:30 but once we got going we made good time.